 EatingWell Blogs (Page 268)

-Here are four of my favorite salads.
-These...read full post »
+Here are some of my favorite grab and go breakfast recipes:read full post »

 I’m a huge fan of tea.
 Hot or cold, I just love it.
 I drink it all day long in the winter and I always have a big pitcher of iced tea in my fridge in the summer.
 Luckily tea is a healthy addiction.
 (Find out how tea can help your health and get the secret to maximizing tea’s health benefits.)

 I must have inherited my love of iced tea from my dad.
 Whenever I’m on the back patio at his house in the summer there are always at least two big glass containers filled with his special sun tea blend with mint and cloves.